SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 Optional Type
 -------------

-The Swift language defines the postfix operator ``?`` as syntactic sugar for the named type ``Optional<T>``, which is defined in the Swift standard library.
+The Swift language defines the postfix ``?`` as syntactic sugar for the named type ``Optional<T>``, which is defined in the Swift standard library.
 In other words, the following two declarations are equivalent: